-Your grade in the course will be determined by your performance on two midterms and a final exam as well as your participation during "in-class" assignments that we will be doing throughout the semester during the Monday/Tuesday lectures using the Zoom Breakout feature to pair you in groups of 4 or 5.
+Your grade in the course will be determined by your performance on two midterms and a final exam as well as your participation during "in-class" assignments that we will be doing throughout the semester during the Monday/Tuesday lectures (using the Zoom Breakout feature to pair you in groups of 4 or 5 for those in the online section and in an in-class group for those in the face-to-face section).

-The midterm exams will be administered in the evenings at 6 p.m. (in order for all three of my sections to take the the exam jointly) and the dates of the midterms are tentatively scheduled for October 1st and November 5th.
-The final exam can be taken early (before the reading days and this exam will not be cumulative) on

-December 9^{th} (also at 6 p.m.) or during the scheduled final exam date (this exam will be cumulative).
+The midterm exams will be administered in the evenings at 6 p.m. (in order for all three sections to take the the exam jointly) and the dates of the midterms are tentatively scheduled for Thursday, February 11th and Thursday, March 18th.
+The final exam can be taken early on Wednesday, April 21st and this exam will not be cumulative or it can be taken during the scheduled final exam date (this exam will be cumulative).